-Whether you’re wearing your hair natural or relaxed, we all have encountered the black hair traditional practice, deep conditioning.
-It has many benefits to managing hair, but many don’t understand how valuable it is to maintain and to grow your healthiest hair.
+Whether you’re wearing your hair natural or relaxed, we all have encountered the black hair traditional practice of deep conditioning.
+It has many benefits to adding moisture, nutrients, and managing hair, but many don’t understand how valuable this practice is to maintain and to grow your healthiest hair.

 Luckily for us, deep conditioning is just as versatile as our natural hair!
-You can make it an overnight process, DIY project, visit a salon, once a month, or whatever best fits your curly hair!
+You can make it an overnight process, DIY recipe, or whatever best fits your curly hair!
 Here are a few methods and tips that you can explore to reach maximum healthy hair.

 Why Deep Condition Your Natural Hair?

 Deep conditioning is exactly what you think it is, it is the practice of giving your hair deeper conditioning than any leave-in or regular conditioner can.

 - Its purpose is to condition your hair strands to prevent breakage, repair any damage, and provide a plethora of moisture.

 - Proper deep conditioning treatments equate to more moisture which will result in healthier hair.

 - Healthy hair is the product of a balance of protein, moisture, and adequate hair habits.
 Also, healthy hair is shinier, less breakage, less split ends, and more elasticity.
 Because of its properties, deep conditioning is a necessary must for anyone who seeks to reach their healthiest hair possible.

 - Deep conditioners can be categorized by their most dominant quality.
 They can provide the most moisture, repair chemical damage, or create better detangling sessions to name a few.

 Knowing what your hair needs from a deep conditioner, will be your best determining factor is choosing which product would work best your hair needs.